Q: Can I enroll in a CPR class on the same day the class will be taught?

 Q: How long will my certification card be valid?

-A: Certification cards for all of the classes we teach are valid for two years from the issue date.
+A: Certification cards for all of the classes we teach are valid for two years from the issue date with the exception of the bloodborne pathogens (BBP) class.
+Bloodborne pathogen certification is valid for one year aftter the issue date.

 Q: What is your cancellation policy?